February 21, 2022

 One of the inferences we can draw from this, apart from the way that an experimenter’s biases and presuppositions can distort their own research, is that people behave differently when they know they are being watched.

 This is not just important to help us assess the outcomes of studies and research, but also because the act of observation can never be passive.
-As Rob Briner points out, the Brexit referendum didn’t just gauge people’s views of the EU, it formed them.
-Similarly, as I have highlighted before, asking people about stress can increase their feelings of stress.
+As Rob Briner pointed out, the Brexit referendum didn’t just gauge people’s views of the EU, it formed them.
+Similarly, as I have highlighted before, asking people about workplace stress may increase their feelings of stress.

 This is something we will have to bear in mind as we enter a new era of observing people in the workplace and elsewhere.
 Our attitudes to perpetual embedded surveillance are doubtless shaped by our relationship with technology, a subject covered in this excellent podcast, so the pushback against the increasingly pervasive measurement of what we do at work is likely to remain moderate.

 What we shouldn’t do is suppose that the people being measured are behaving in exactly the same way as they would have without scrutiny.
-We will install the watchmen in the workplace, but they too play an active role in the way we work and will have to be watched.
+We will install the watchmen in the workplace, which now includes the homes of a growing number of people, but they too play an active role in the way we work and will have to be watched themselves.